Hala-Mehwish/Generate-Dash-e-/README.md

-# Generate-Dash-e-
+# Generate Dash-e-
-Generate a dash board using power BI
+Generate a dashboard using power BI